 cultural resources services

 EcoPlan’s cultural resources staff has extensive field, laboratory, and regulatory experience.
-These specialists are well versed in cultural resources compliance and trained in technological applications in archaeology, such as Ground Penetrating Radar, integration of precision Global Positioning, and Geographic Information Systems.
-Our cultural resources group is fully equipped to manage a full range of archaeological and historic preservation services and are experienced in producing high-quality technical reports to meet regulatory local, state, and federal agency guidelines.
-Permitting is often issued on a project specific basis.
-EcoPlan currently holds numerous National Forest, Tribal, and federal and state agency permits and has the experience, key personnel, and qualifications to meet or exceed most permitting requirements.
+These specialists are well versed in cultural resources compliance and trained in technological applications in archaeology, such as integration of the GPS and geographic information systems.
+Our Cultural Resources Group is experienced and fully equipped to manage a full range of archaeological and historic preservation services, including surveys, testing, data recovery, and the production of associated high-quality technical reports to meet local, state, and federal agency regulatory guidelines.
+EcoPlan currently holds numerous National Forest, tribal, federal, and state agency permits and has the experience, key personnel, and qualifications to meet or exceed most permitting requirements.
+EcoPlan can also obtain permits on a project-specific basis.
 Please contact us for additional information.

 Our cultural resource assignments include but are not limited to: